Israeli Navy: 7th Flotilla

 For security reasons, applicants with dual citizenship must now officially renounce all other citizenships to be accepted into the submarine service training program.

+11th Flotilla

+In May 2022 it was announced that the Navy decided to re-establish Shayetet 11, following this the IDF purchased two LSV vessels which are to be used by the Israeli Navy to conduct amphibious landings as well as to transport supplies.

 13th Flotilla

 Shayetet 13, or Flotilla 13, is an elite naval commando unit which specializes in sea-to-land incursions, counter-terrorism, sabotage operations, maritime intelligence gathering, maritime hostage rescue, and boarding.
 It is among the most highly trained and secretive units in the Israeli military.

-Yaltam 707
+YILTAM 707

-Salvage and underwater works unit.
+YILTAM is the Salvage and underwater works unit of the Israel navy.
 Formed as the damage control branch of the Navy Shipyards, the unit later incorporated experienced Flotilla-13 divers.

 Snapir

 Force protection and harbour security unit.
-Also in charge of diving checkups of civilian ships entering Israeli harbours.
+Also, in charge of diving checkups of civilian ships entering Israeli harbours.

 Intelligence

 The Naval Intelligence Division is responsible for naval intelligence gathering.

-Fleet
+Current fleet

 "INS" stands for "Israeli Navy Ship".